AKEric/skinner/README.md

 ## Why this tool

-Having built entire art -> engine pipelines for multiple studios (EA/Visceral, Sledgehammer Games/Activision, 31st Union/2K), part of which include fully procedurally rigging solutions, one of the biggest areas that is missing in Maya is a solid skin weight export/import process.
+Having built holistic art -> engine pipelines for multiple studios (EA/Visceral, Sledgehammer Games/Activision, 31st Union/2K), part of which include fully procedural rigging solutions, one of the biggest areas that is missing in that pipeline-subset is a solid/repeatable skin weight export/import process in Maya.
+The tools that Maya provides lack features (and can be slow), and there isn't anything I could find (free or paid) that had the feature-set I wanted.
 This tool aims to alleviate any issues for the techart team regardless of industry.
 It is in-use and proven in AAA game production.

 ## Similar Tools
-If you are the author of any of the below tools and feel I have represented your software inaccurately, please let me know.
+If you are the author of any of the below tools and feel I have represented your software inaccurately, please let me know for correction.
 * Maya provided tools
   * [Deformer Weights](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-CharacterAnimation/files/GUID-A3079688-8A42-4C82-A3CF-070D95A9CE6F-htm.html)
     * Skinner outperforms on speed, and provides a substantially better UI, and overall feature set.